-Open hours begin March 15th.
-Join us every Wednesday from 9am-1pm for an open volunteer session at RVA’s Urban Farm (901 Bainbridge Street).
-Pre-registration is not required and you can come by for any amount of time that you’d like.
-Please make sure that you fill out the Volunteer Info Sheet below before you arrive!
-Open hours are not offered during our winter hours.
+Join us every Thursday from 10am-1pm for an open volunteer session at RVA’s Urban Farm (901 Bainbridge Street).
+Pre-registration is not required and you can come by for any amount of time that you’d like.* Please make sure that you fill out our Volunteer Waiver below before you arrive!

 We offer weekend volunteer opportunities every month.
 Pre-registration is required for each occurrence, so be sure to sign up in advance as these opportunities tend to fill up!

 901 Bainbridge Street in Manchester

 Third Saturday of the month